AI Workflow Integration

 - Businesses with a high-frequency task they want to stop handling manually

-- Operators who've tried off-the-shelf AI tools and found they don't fit
+- Operators whose existing AI tools don't fit their workflow

-- Technical buyers with a spec who need an implementer who can also catch a bad spec
+- Technical buyers with a spec who want an implementer who can pressure-test it